 As shown in section 3.1, the objects "Date" and "Time" are displayed by default in ETS when the device is configured.
-These two objects are aimed to set KES to the date and time of an external KNX clock.
-However, KES features its own built-in clock, so this two objects are typically only necessary for eventually synchronising the internal clock to the external clock, for example after a parameter download or upon voltage recovery after bus failures (the internal clock only works under bus voltage).
-Therefore, in normal circumstances it is not necessary that the KNX clock sends these objects whenever the time and the date change.
+The purpose of these two objects is to set KES to the date and time of an external KNX clock.
+However, KES features its own built-in clock, so these two objects are typically only necessary for occasional synchronisation of the internal clock to the external clock, for example after a parameter download or upon voltage recovery after bus failures (the internal clock only works under bus voltage).
+Therefore, in normal circumstances it is not necessary that the KNX clock sends these objects continuously.

-Consequently, every time KES is programmed or recovers voltage after a bus failure, two read requests are sent to the bus through these objects, with the intention of updating the internal clock to the time and date that are received as a response from the KNX external clock.
+Consequently, every time KES is programmed or recovers after a bus voltage failure, two read requests are sent to the bus through these objects, with the intention of updating the internal clock to the time and date that will be received as a response from the KNX external clock.
 If this request receives no response after five seconds, KES will retry by sending both objects up to three more times (with a five-second delay from one to another).
-If no response is obtained after these four attempts, KES will assume that the current time and date are those that the internal clock had the last time it was working, or -in case KES has just been programmed- that the current date is January 1st 2000 and the current time is 0:00 am.
+If no response is obtained after these four attempts, KES will assume that the current time and date are those that the internal clock had the last time it was working -or, in case KES has just been programmed- that the current date is January 1st 2000 and the current time is 0:00 am-.

-Regarding cyclic sendings -both the ones enabled from the General screen and the ones enabled from that of the other screens-, it is important to remark that all of them will always take place coinciding exactly with hour, day or week changes; never in the middle of two hours, of two days, or of two weeks.
+Regarding cyclical sending of objects -both the ones enabled from the General screen and the ones enabled from that of the other screens-, it is important to remark that all of them will always take place coinciding exactly with hour, day or week changes; never in the middle of two hours, two days, or two weeks.